In this section we will cover a few basic editing techniques to your flight plan. These will include:

 We'll make adjustments in order starting with the trucking shot.

-If you want to simplify the mission greatly, skip down to Deleting a component and delete the Flyby and away.
+If you want to simplify the mission greatly, skip down to Deleting a component and delete the Flyby and Away component.

 1 - Moving the Reference